CopernicaMarketingSoftware/Documentation/Mailerq/5.0/dns-settings.md

 DNS queries are repeated every single minute, while in reality most TTL are set to a much higher values (for example 24 or 48 hours).

-You can prevent all these extra DNS lookups, you can instruct MailerQ to forget about the "getaddrinfo" function and send queries to DNS server directly.
+To prevent all these extra DNS lookups, you can instruct MailerQ to forget about the "getaddrinfo" function and send queries to DNS server directly.
 If MailerQ does this, it will have access to the real TTL value, and can cache the DNS results for a much longer time.
 You can disable the "getaddrinfo" calls